jamescherti/dir-config.el/README.md

 ### Install using straight

-To install the `dir-config` from MELPA:
+To install `dir-config` from MELPA:

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).